bmlt-enabled/yap/README.md

 We are taking advantage of using Twilio which essentially handles all the VOIP parts.
 You provision a number, set up an application, and point it your PHP server.

 ## Setup

+**This will require that you have an SSL certificate installed on your webserver to transit a secure connection.
+This is required by Twilio.**

 1. Create a new virtual application or add the yap code to an existing folder.
 The easiest way to get the code there is to upload the latest version there: https://github.com/radius314/yap/archive/1.0.0.zip.

 2. Once the application is configured you will need to customize the config.php file.
 There are several settings there that are documented in that file.
 There are a number of different ways to utilize the yap platform.

 3. Be sure to get a Google Maps API key.
 Specify this in config.php as the value for `$google_maps_api_key`.
 Make sure you have "Google Maps Geocoding API" enabled on your credentials.
 If you have one already for your BMLT, you can use that as well (you don't need a separate one).
+This article may be useful https://bmlt.magshare.net/google-maps-api-keys-and-geolocation-issues/.

 4. Try testing that your application actually is functioning properly by opening a browser http://example.com/index.php.